 Mills follows a college-style, eight-period schedule that allows for in-depth instruction in one and one-half hour classes.
 Students are presented more options with block scheduling.
 One- and one-half hour classes allow ample time for laboratory experiences and help prepare students for the college experience.
 Experienced teachers with extensive talented and gifted education and AP training meet regularly to ensure there is no overload on students with multiple AP courses.
 Mills offers an award-winning string orchestra program taught by professional symphonic musicians.
 In addition, the EAST lab, debate team, drama, Model U.N. and the Quiz Bowl team compliment the usual high school extracurricular opportunities.

 Transportation to Mills University Studies High is provided to students in PCSSD.
-Students interested in enrolling should contact Dr. Veronica Perkins, principal, at 501.490.5700, or Laura Shirley, director of Talented and Gifted Programs, at 501.234.2093.
+Students interested in enrolling should contact Duane Clayton, principal, at 501.490.5700, or Laura Shirley, director of Talented and Gifted Programs, at 501.234.2093.